Statement of Professional Philosophy

 Thomas J. Tobin

 I have been blessed with academic and professional success: I was a full-scholarship student from my undergraduate studies all the way through my Ph.D. work, and I have gained a reputation as a leading scholar in two fields: twenty-first century distance education and the nineteenth-century art and literary Pre-Raphaelite movement.
 I have lectured on these topics and have seen my work published in several academic journals.
-I have already published two books on the nineteenth-century Pre-Raphaelite movement in art and poetry, as well as a book on how to evaluate online teaching.
-I have been an English professor, a distance-education administrator, a faculty trainer, and a librarian.
+I have already published two books on the nineteenth-century Pre-Raphaelite movement in art and poetry, as well as five books on how to lower barriers to technology-mediated education for everyone.
+I have been an English professor, a distance-education administrator, a faculty trainer, a librarian, and an internationally-recognized speaker and consultant.

 These accomplishments are secondary to an intense sense of a personal mission to serve.
 I have always wanted to give back to the community of teachers and mentors who helped to shape me.
-Throughout my career, I have chosen to work for those whom academia might otherwise serve poorly, if at all: disabled students and faculty, those who cannot physically attend face-to-face classes due to distance or family commitments, rural learners, and first-generation college students.
+Throughout my career, I have chosen to work on behalf those whom academia might otherwise serve poorly, if at all: students and faculty members with disability barriers, those who cannot physically attend face-to-face classes due to distance or family commitments, rural learners, and first-generation college students.
 These experiences, I argue, have made me a better and more understanding administrator, instructional designer, mentor, and faculty member.
 We must share with others what we have been given.

-In my current work in the information-science and higher-education fields, I am blessed with work requiring increasing levels of trust, confidence, and responsibility.
-In both industry and academia, my own advancement has been as a contributor to teams of people dedicated to helping to make the experience of employees and students, respectively, as satisfying and friendly as possible.
+In my current work in the data-science and higher-education fields, I have been blessed with work at increasing levels of trust, confidence, and responsibility.
+In both industry and academia, my own advancement has been as a contributor to teams of people dedicated to helping to make the experience of employees and students, respectively, as satisfying and inclusive as possible.
 The experience of joining teams that are cohesive, have a sense of purpose, are open to everyone's ideas, reinforce each other, and celebrate accomplishments has only strengthened my resolve to serve my community--I want deeply and passionately to help others to feel "a part of" rather than "apart from."

 As a teacher and mentor, I ascribe to the idea that everyone can learn, if only we give them the tools, the time, and the room to do so.
 Some of my proudest moments relate to those students who came into my classes thinking they were not "college material" because they had struggled in the past.
 Sometimes the key to achievement is only an encouraging word or a few minutes of listening, and the best dividends I've received from such investments were my students telling me that they would continue to strive toward their goals because they had been convinced that they could succeed.
 This philosophy is not limited to students: I try to work with my colleagues in order to bring out their talents and to encourage them to take chances with new methods, new materials, and new pedagogies.
 One of the best motivators for me is being able to tap into and share the expertise of my peers.